 Founded in the early 1900s, J.H.
 France was a company that made refractory materials.
 Refractory materials are often needed in construction and industrial settings to withstand very high temperatures.
-Today the company sells firebricks and is known as Snowshoe Refractories, Inc. It is based out of Pennsylvania, and although it faced many lawsuits over the years for asbestos exposure, it never went into bankruptcy and it never created a trust fund to pay settlements to victims of asbestos exposure and mesothelioma.
+Today, the Pennsylvania-based company is known as Snowshoe Refractories, Incorporated.
+Although it faced many lawsuits over the years for asbestos exposure, it never went into bankruptcy.
+Also, the company has never created a trust fund to pay settlements to victims of asbestos exposure.

 J.H.
 France Today

 The J.H.
-France name was retired and today the company, which still makes refractory products, is called Snowshoe.
-It is based out of Snowshoe Pennsylvania, and it likely changed names to distance itself from the lawsuits over asbestos illnesses.
-Refractory materials include all types of materials, like cement, fabrics and bricks, that need to stand up to very high temperatures.
+France name was eventually retired.
+Today, the company, which still makes refractory products, is called Snowshoe.
+Based in Snowshoe, Pennsylvania, J.H.
+France likely changed names to distance itself from lawsuits from asbestos illnesses.
+Refractory materials include all types of materials, including cement, fabrics and bricks.
+These materials must be able to stand up to very high temperatures.
 Because of this, refractory products once contained large amounts of asbestos.
-Today, the Snowshoe Company focuses on a wide variety of firebricks and there is no longer any asbestos used in them.
+Today, the Snowshoe Company focuses on a wide variety of firebricks, none of which contain asbestos.
 They also provide fire-resistant mortars, castables, and plastics.
 Their bricks are designed to withstand temperatures up to 3100 degrees Fahrenheit.

 Asbestos in J.H France Products

-For refractory products like those made by J.H.
-France, the use of asbestos was a given.
-Materials that needed to stand up to high temperatures were made with asbestos for many decades.
+Asbestos was necessary for refractory products like those made by J.H.
+France.
+For decades, materials that needed to withstand high temperatures were made with asbestos.
 Companies like J.H.
-France relied on this mineral to make fire bricks, high-temperature cement, castables, and even fireproof fabrics and safety gear.
-Although the modern company no longer uses asbestos, it was commonly used throughout the refractories industry up until the federal regulations limiting asbestos use in the 1970s.
+France relied on this mineral to make fire bricks, high-temperature cement, castables, fireproof fabrics, and safety gear.
+The modern company no longer uses asbestos, but it was commonly used up until federal regulations were implemented in the 1970s restricting its use.

-Those workers who manufactured the J.H.
+Employees who manufactured J.H.
 France refractory materials were put at risk because they were directly exposed to asbestos.
-By handling and being around asbestos they were at risk of inhaling loose fibers of the mineral.
-These fibers, instead of passing through the body, lodged in tissues.
-In some people this leads to damage over many years that ultimately causes illnesses like lung cancer, mesothelioma, and asbestosis, a progressive scarring of the lungs.
+By handling asbestos, they were at risk of inhaling the mineral’s loose fibers.
+Once inhaled, these tiny fibers become lodged in the body’s tissues.
+For some, this leads to damage over many years, ultimately causing illnesses like lung cancer, mesothelioma, and asbestosis, a progressive scarring of the lungs.

-Illnesses like mesothelioma, caused by asbestos, do not typically appear until decades after exposure.
-So companies like J.H.
-France didn’t see lawsuits until many years after they used asbestos.
-As older, retired workers start to get sick and receive diagnoses of mesothelioma and lung cancer, more lawsuits are being filed.
+Asbestos-related illnesses like mesothelioma do not typically appear until decades after exposure.
+Therefore, companies like J.H.
+France did not see lawsuits until many years after they used asbestos.
+As older, retired workers begin to develop diseases like mesothelioma and lung cancer, more lawsuits are being filed.

-One such case against J.H.
-France came in 2012 and was brought by an electrician who worked in a steel plant.
-Roscoe Peters was diagnosed with mesothelioma, and he and his wife brought a lawsuit against 86 defenders, all companies that made asbestos-containing materials that Peters worked with or around.
-This included J.H.
-France because of the refractory materials used in the plant.
+One case against J.H.
+France came in 2012.
+This lawsuit was filed by Roscoe Peters, an electrician who worked in a steel plant.
+Peters and his wife brought a lawsuit against 86 defenders, all companies that made asbestos-containing materials, including J.H.
+France.
 Peters worked in the steel plant from 1950 to 1983.

-Another similar lawsuit was brought against multiple defendants, including J.H.
-France, in 2012.
-The plaintiff was a 59 year old man named Charles Klingensmith who claimed he was exposed to asbestos while working as a brick cutter and a metal fabricator.
-He claimed that this exposure led to his mesothelioma.
+Another lawsuit brought against multiple defendants, including J.H.
+France, was filed in 2012.
+The plaintiff was 59 year old Klingensmith.
+Klingensmith claimed he was exposed to asbestos while working as a brick cutter and a metal fabricator.
+He claimed this exposure led to his mesothelioma.

 Get Your FREE Resources Sent Overnight